Kryklin/darkstar/CONTRIBUTING.md

 <h1 align="center">Contributing to Darkstar</h1>

-First off, thanks for taking the time to contribute! 🎉
+Thank you for investing your time in contributing to our project!

-The following is a set of guidelines for contributing to Darkstar.
-These are mostly guidelines, not rules.
+The following guidelines will help you contribute to Darkstar effectively.
+These are guidelines, not hard rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Darkstar.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Help us understand your report, reproduce the behavior, and find related reports by following these guidelines.

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps to reproduce the problem** in as many details as possible.